 A rain garden is a landscaped, shallow depression planted with native plants that captures, temporarily holds, and filters stormwater back into the ground, The rain garden will prevent stormwater from running off and ultimately reaching nearby streams, rivers, and ponds.
-Rain gardens are often misunderstood, with many misconceptions around what they are and why you would have one.
-Maybe you've heard rain gardens are important for the environment, or you've heard that they are little gardens that go in soggy areas in your yard.
+Rain gardens are often misunderstood, with many misconceptions about what they are and why you would want one.
+Maybe you've heard rain gardens are important for the environment, or you've heard that they are gardens that belong in soggy areas in your yard.

 What Is a Rain Garden?

 A rain garden is, at its core, a garden that collects rainwater, holds it for a limited amount of time, and filters it before slowly releasing the water into the ground.
-It collects rainwater from impervious surfaces like roofs, pavements, driveways, patios, parking lots, or waterlogged yards, allowing the water to seep back into the ground, preventing runoff from reaching waterways.
+It collects rainwater from impervious surfaces like roofs, pavements, driveways, patios, parking lots, or waterlogged yards, allowing the water to slowly seep back into the ground, preventing runoff from reaching local waterways.

 What Are Nonpoint Source Pollutants?

-Nonpoint source pollutants (NPS) are pollutants that are picked up and carried to waterways by runoff (water, melting snow) flowing above or through the ground.
+Nonpoint source pollutants (NPS) are pollutants that are picked up and carried to waterways by runoff (rainwater, melting snow) flowing above or below ground.
 Examples of NPS include motor oil, gasoline, fertilizer, chemicals, herbicides, pesticides, and pet waste.

-A rain garden is your individual way to practice environmental stewardship.
-These specialized gardens all have some features that make them distinct from your typical flower bed.
-A rain garden should reduce runoff, so it should be placed in a location enabling the garden to collect water.
+- The primary purpose of a rain garden is to reduce runoff, so it should be placed in a location enabling the garden to collect water.

-Finally, a rain garden should recharge groundwater.
-When installing a rain garden, you are not looking to create a pond; ideally, the garden should drain within 24 hours after a storm.
+When installing a rain garden, you are not creating a pond; ideally, the garden should drain within 24 hours after a storm.

 How Does a Rain Garden Work?